 The key would be getting Mike Miller back to doing Mike Miller things.
 A&I had beaten him up and frustrated the Bobcat offense.
 The Lone Star Conference's Most Valuable Player and SWT's most prolific offensive player would be the key to take the 'Cats as far as they would go.
-After the opening kickoff it didn't look like that would be very far.
+After the opening kickoff, it didn't look like that would be very far.

 The Bobcats fumbled the kickoff at their own 15 and Jacksonville State was more than happy to jump on it.
-One of the more efficient Division II quarterbacks, Ed Lett would throw for a touchdown with just 40 seconds gone in the game.
+One of the more efficient Division II quarterbacks, Ed Lett, would throw for a touchdown with just 40 seconds gone in the game.
 A bad snap made it a 6-0 Gamecock lead.
 Another turnover in Bobcat territory would lead to a Jacksonville State field goal and a 9-0 lead.

 Ricky Sanders was a standout performer in Super Bowl XXII, catching nine passes for 193 yards and two touchdowns, while also returning three kickoffs for 46 yards.
 He set Super Bowl records for most receiving yards (193), most total yards (235), most touchdowns in one quarter (2), most receiving yards in one quarter (168), and longest touchdown reception (80 yards, tie) in Washington's 42-10 win over the Denver Broncos.
 He would go onto win a second Super Bowl with the Redskins in 1991.
 Before he became a household name, the Belton high school product was a major cog in SWT's offense in 1981.
-Against Jacksonville State he took it upon himself to pull his team out of its funk.
+Against Jacksonville State, he took it upon himself to pull his team out of its funk.

 Sanders took a pitch from Miller and went 78 yards to get the Bobcats on the board.
 The Bobcats had a pulse.
-Jacksonville State's Lett did his best to smother the 'Cats two series later with a 76 yard touchdown pass to extend the lead to 16-7.
-A week earlier Texas A&I had found life with one second left prior to halftime and used that lifeline to pull away in the second half.
+Jacksonville State's Lett did his best to smother the 'Cats two series later with a 76-yard touchdown pass to extend the lead to 16-7.
+A week earlier Texas A&I had found life with one second left before halftime and used that lifeline to pull away in the second half.
 SWT would ironically find themselves in the same position when Miller drove them down to the seven with one second left, setting a field goal and cutting the Gamecock lead to just six.

 The Bobcat defense adjusted in the second half and started making life hard on Lett.
-The Bobcat defense got the ball back for their offense and Mike Miller drove the team 70 yards in ten plays for a go ahead Vaughn Deary score.
+The Bobcat defense got the ball back for their offense, and Mike Miller drove the team 70 yards in ten plays for a go-ahead Vaughn Deary score.
 Hero cornerback Bobby Watkins added to Lett's frustration with an interception minutes later, returning the ball the Gamecock 12.
-Donnie Williams would score and the 'Cats now led 23-16.
+Donnie Williams would score, and the 'Cats now led 23-16.

 The Bobcat offense then set about grinding out a 76 yard sixteen play drive to crush whatever spirit was left of Jacksonville State.
-Dreary would score again and a 33-16 lead put the game away.
+Dreary would score again, and a 33-16 lead put the game away.
 Miller would score in the fourth and Jacksonville State added an "oh by the way" touchdown with less than two minutes to go as the Bobcats advanced 38-23.